 [Finding an easy spot to disembark the ice.
 Conical in the distance.]

 As we took off the crampons, we noted that the smoke was even thicker than it had been earlier in the day.
 We could barely see the outline of Conical Peak just across the valley!
-We dropped any unnecessary gear (i.e. crampons and axes) before heading up alongside the edge of the glacier and then the easy scree slope on the intervening summit.
+We dropped any unnecessary gear (i.e. crampons and axes) before heading up alongside the edge of the glacier and then the easy scree slope on the intervening summit - otherwise known as "Porcupine NE2".
 Quill Peak still looked a long way off from the lower slope of this PITA obstacle.
 As we topped out on the scree summit, we spotted an obvious cairn to the north - on what looked like the edge of a cliff.
 We assumed this must be marking the best descent line, and indeed it did.
 Thanks Josee's team!
 Despite appearances, the east face of the scree summit was a pretty straightforward descent, first we encountered fun little cliff bands and subsequently broken scree.
 From our descent we could finally start seeing the rest of the route up Quill and it still appeared a long ways off.

 [Surprisingly good views looking back at the glacier that we crossed with Weed peeking above at center left and Noyes at center right. ++]